OneZeroZeroSix-tech/TermsandConditions/README.md

 <div>
 <span style="font-size: 20px; font-weight: bold;">4.
 User-Generated Content</span>
 <p>4.1 You retain ownership of all content, including photos, posts, comments, messages, and other materials ("User Content") that you upload, publish, or display on the Platform.</p>
-<p>4.2 By posting User Content, you grant DIMMR a worldwide, non-exclusive, royalty-free, sublicensable, and transferable license to use, reproduce, modify, distribute, publicly perform, and publicly display such content on and through the Platform for the purposes of operating and promoting our Services.</p>
+<p>4.2 By posting User Content, you grant Flara a worldwide, non-exclusive, royalty-free, sublicensable, and transferable license to use, reproduce, modify, distribute, publicly perform, and publicly display such content on and through the Platform for the purposes of operating and promoting our Services.</p>
 <p>4.3 You are solely responsible for your User Content.
 We reserve the right (but not the obligation) to monitor, remove, or modify User Content that we, in our sole discretion, believe violates these Terms or is otherwise harmful, offensive, or inappropriate.</p>
 </div>